aau-claaudia/hpc/docs/mistral/how-to-access.md

----

-## Step 2 — Request a dedicated workspace
+## Tier 2 — Request a dedicated workspace
 A dedicated workspace is required if you need **API keys**, or if you will process **Level 2 or 3 data**.

 ### Prerequisites

-Complete Step 1 and verify that you can log in to Mistral before applying.
+- Complete tier 1 steps and verify that you can log in to Mistral before applying.

-If you are working with level 2 or 3 data then have the **WorkZone case number** ready from your project registration and the data protection impact assessment (DPIA) of the project. <!-- 1 --><!-- 10 -->
+- If you are working with level 2 or 3 data then have the **WorkZone case number** ready from your project GDPR registration and the data protection impact assessment (DPIA) of the project. <!-- 1 --><!-- 10 -->

 ### How to apply